 I said bad idea.

-Kidding that you just say, oh, Mueller wants my cell phone.
+That you just say, oh, Mueller wants my cell phone.

-Well, I know what I'm gonna do.
+Well, I know what I'm going to do.

-I'm gonna erase everything.
+I'm going to erase everything.

 And the media goes insane.